“Happy Hunger Games! And may the odds be ever in your favor.” – Suzanne Collins

-I was really late for the hype train, but here I am!
+I was really late getting on the hype train, but here I am!

 When 16-year-old Katniss’s young sister, Prim, is selected as District 12’s female representative, Katniss volunteers to take her place.
 She and her male counterpart Peeta, are pitted against bigger, stronger representatives, some of whom have trained for this their whole lives. , she sees it as a death sentence.
 But Katniss has been close to death before.
 For her, survival is second nature.